 Point-to-Point Transport Services

-Point-to-Point (P2P) operators with 800 or more vehicles on their platforms are licenced according to the services they provide, i.e. street-hail or ride-hail services.
-This P2P regulatory framework takes effect from 30 October 2020.
+Point-to-Point (P2P) operators with 800 or more vehicles on their platforms are licensed according to the services they provide, i.e. street-hail or ride-hail services under the P2P regulatory framework implemented since 30 October 2020.

 Under the P2P regulatory framework, PTC: